MatteoBriscini/IOT-project/IOT_project1/iotDoc.md

 ### **Longer deep-sleep time**
-It is reasonable to think that increasing the deep sleep time is a great improvement, but this is not the case.<br> Due to the limited amount of power, and time, required to perform a single parking state measure and send it to the sink node, increasing the distance between two measures doesn't provides a significant advantage.<br>
+It is reasonable to think that increasing the deep sleep time is a great improvement, but this is not the case.<br> Due to the limited amount of power, and time, required to perform a single parking state measure and to send the data to the sink node, increasing the distance between two measures doesn't provides a significant advantage.<br>
 For example, by modifying the deep sleep time to 3 minutes it's possible to achieve 842 cycles equivalent to 42,1 hours, instead of 42 hours.<br>
 This limited improvement can't justify the compromise in terms of the sensor responsiveness.
 ### **Non constant deep-sleep time**
-Similar to commercial movement sensors based on Zigbee, we can change the deep sleep time value based on the last sensor state (parking spot free or not), applying a longer time for the state that requires a larger amount of energy (the free park in this case).<br>
+Similar to commercial movement sensors based on Zigbee, we can change the deep sleep time value based on the last sensor state (free or not parking spot), applying a longer time for the state that requires a larger amount of energy (the free park in this case).<br>
-As discussed in the previous paragraph, this can't improve in a significant way the battery life.
-Unless in our specific application, we are more interested detect when the parking becomes free (instead of when it becomes occupied) the compromise is probably acceptable.
+As discussed in the previous paragraph, this can't improve in a significant way the battery life; unless in our specific application, we are more interested into detecting when the parking becomes free (instead of when it becomes occupied), in this case the compromise is probably acceptable.
 ### **Transmit only on changes**
 The idea is to save the data read from the HC-SR04 sensor in the flash memory (nonvolatile).
 At each new cycle the data D(t) is compared with the previous data saved in the flash D(t-1), so the sensor will communicate with the sink node and update the data in the flash memory $iff D(t) \neq D(T-1)$, otherwise the ESP32 can go directly into deep sleep, without powering on the wifi antenna and send the data to the risk node. <br>
 Assuming the parking spot changes status, in mean, every 3 hours, with this approach we avoid comunicate the node status 5035 times in 42h, saving about $12.63J$ (avoiding transmition at 19.5 dBm) the equivalent of 7,01 cycles. <br><br>